avalon-lang/avaloni/docs/source/index.rst

 Avalon Programming Language
 ===========================

-Avalon is new programming language based on algebraic data types.
-It is not based on the Hindley-Milner type system since its type system is a lot more flexible.
-Like any respectable programming language, it gives you a tool or two so you can hurt yourself: you can have two functions with the same names and same parameters but different return types.

-But why another programming language?
-The chief reason is that Avalon seeks to foray into Quantum computing.
+Quantum computing is slowly but surely taking shape and it promises solution to some problems we find hard to solve using classical computing.
+Reversible classical computing is also seeing renewed interest as it promises better energy efficiency.

+While both quantum computers and reversible classical computers are still not very powerful for practical computing, they are here for making prototypes.

+Just like classical computers, quantum computers need to be instructed about what to do.
+There are many ways to do this but the most popular one is a quantum computer driven by a classical computer.
-There are already a few programming languages that have entered the arena and Avalon seeks to provide additional value.
+Right now, there are a few programming languages that target quantum computers but many seem not to be keeping pace with current developments.

-This documentation is the material for the reference implementation that comes in the form of an interpreter.
-It will be updated as more features are implemented in the interpreter.
-Some features will not be documented even when available until they are approved as permanent in the language.

-To get started with the language, please head to the :doc:`introduction` which will guide you into setting up your system and get started experimenting.
+That's the niche that the Avalon Programming Language seeks to fill.
+At the moment, the implementation is an interpreter that runs on your computer.
+This interpreter also serves as the reference implementation.
+The next step is to start porting to the Quil instruction set.
+This instruction set is the most promising in terms of where the classical-quantum computing architecture is headed.

+The Avalon Programming Language is a statically typed language based on algebraic data types.
+It features type inference for variable declaration where the compiler can deduce the complete type.
+With its extended multiple dispatch, it gives users the ability to create more powerful functions that are intuitive to users.
+The language also allows generic programming with the ability to parametrize both function and type declarations.

+The Avalon Programming Language is a free and open source project under the MIT license giving you the freedom to evolve the language and contribute back if you so desire.

+We hope you will find the language useful and more important, we hope it will make quantum computing accessible to you and everyone interested.

 Structure
 ---------

-The programming language is made fo three parts:
+The programming language is made of three parts:

 * `A classical interpreter`: an interpreter for classical computing or in layman's terms, an interpreter for your everyday computer.
 * `A classical reversible interpreter`: a classical interpreter that supports reversible computation on top of the non-reversible part.
 * `A quantum interpreter`: an interpreter that offers quantum data types and quantum gates that work on those types.
 It is built on top of the classical interpreter.

 This documentation covers all the different parts but individual interpreters that omits certain parts will be made available.
+At the moment though, only a single interpreter is available, the quantum interpreter since with it classical, reversible classical and quantum computing can be accomplished.